What Medical Benefits Is An Injured Employee Entitled to in Louisiana Workers Compensation?

 In fact, in order to discourage the injured employee from receiving full medical treatment, these workers compensation insurance companies have devised a complicated process called Utilization Review.

-"Utilization Review" in Louisiana workers compensation is a set rules in Louisiana workers compensation that require the use of appropriate procedures in order to:
+"Utilization Review" in Louisiana workers compensation is a set of rules in Louisiana workers compensation that require the use of appropriate procedures in order to:

 - Establish standards of care for medical professionals;